Pre-metastatic niche: Pre-metastatic niche formation

 Hypoxia in the primary tumor and the movement of exosomes from the primary tumor to the secondary organ are additional phenomena that are partially responsible for the formation of pre-metastatic niches.

+The formation of a pre-metastatic niche varies across different organs.
+By utilizing methods such as immune evasion and lymphangiogenesis the pre-metastatic niche can be formed in the lymph nodes.
+Due to their unique characteristics, the lungs have become a metastatic target for a variety of cancers such as breast, colon and prostate cancer.
+The connection to the lymphatic and systemic blood circulation works in favor for the cancer cells to infiltrate the lungs from the primary site.
+In addition, the microenvironment rich in blood vessels and blood supply creates beneficial growth conditions, promote metastasis and proliferation of cancer cells.

 Role in metastasis

 In order to metastasize, tumor cells should arrive at an organ with an environment conducive to their growth, such as a pre-metastatic niche.
 The creation of this environment is accomplished by factors from the primary tumor that alter the structure of the secondary organ in order to allow cells from the primary tumor to more easily colonize the secondary organ.
 Tumor cells release factors that cause bone cells to resorb and therefore increase the rate of metastasis.
 Bone is conducive to the metastatic process given its composition of many different kinds of cells and its ability to grow skeletal structures.
 Without the process of pre-metastatic niche formation, metastases are less likely to occur.
 There are often tumor cell deposits found in organs without a metastasis, indicating that metastases do not always proliferate in the tissues that they enter after leaving the circulatory system.